 - Spotify, Canon, Intuit, and Slack are some of the big brands that use Cloudfront.

 However, setting up Cloudfront to use with WordPress can be an intimidating task for a beginner.
 You have to get used to the Amazon AWS dashboard, which includes tons of options and settings that can overwhelm an average website owner.

 If you are an existing AWS user, Cloudfront is an excellent option as it works well with S3 buckets.
 You can store static assets on S3 while serving them from Cloudfront.

 Fastly is another enterprise-grade CDN used by brands like Lonely Planet, Github, Stripe, and Shopify.

 Fastly has over 50 PoPs and supports instant cache purging.
 According to them, purging takes effect within 150ms.

 Price-wise, it is also the most expensive on the list.
 The minimum price is $50/mo.
 So, unless you have high traffic that justifies the price, there’s no point in using Fastly.

-While there is no doubt about the importance of integrating a CDN, I believe that no single provider is suitable for all websites.
+While there is no doubt about the importance of integrating a CDN, there is no one size fits all solution.

 We have seen that some CDNs can work as a reverse proxy, ensuring more security.
 Cloudflare and Sucuri are examples.
-On the other hand, BunnyCDN or KeyCDN handle only the file delivery.
+On the other hand, BunnyCDN or KeyCDN handles only the file delivery.